Floor Sanding & Finishing

 Fill out our online form along with photos and measurements for an accurate quotation today!

 Frequently Asked Questions

-What is the difference between a Solid Timber flooring and Engineered timber floors?
+What is the difference between a Solid Timber floor and Engineered timber floor?

 The main difference from solid timber is that engineered floorboards are composed of two or more layers of wood bonded together under heat and pressure.
 The top layer is the one that’s visible and generally comes pre-finished but can come Raw as well.

 A Solid Tongue and Groove Timber floor is 1 piece of timber that has been milled to size , which needs to be glued and fixed to a ply subfloor and will need to be sanded and finished.

 What’s the difference between a Solvent based Polyurethane finish and a 2 Pak water-based finish?